saratmoka/grid-fw/README.md

 In practice, our method matches commercial solvers in asset selection for most instances and, in rare instances, the solution differs by a few assets whilst showing a negligible error in portfolio variance.

-Following is an illustration of our method for simple 2-dimensional example when $k =1$.
+Following is an illustration of our method for simple 2-dimensional example when $k =1$ (i.e., select one optimal assert from p = 2 asserts).
+Observe that as $\delta$ increasing, the surface of the objective function is transforming towards concavity.

 <div align="center">
 	<img src="./gifs/3d-convergence.gif" width="500" />